Dashi-Media/easy-pricing-tables-free/readme.txt

 * Bugfix

 = 1.2 =
-* Added column drag & drop
+* Added column drag & drop to pricing tables editor
 * UI improvements
 * Bugfixes
 * Fixed CSS issues on the "Add new pricing tables"-page caused by WooThemes